micosmogames/toolbox/core/md/string.md

 * Added *parseNameValues* as a simple css style formatted string parser that includes imbedded types and separator specification.
 * Changes to *Stringbuffer* to get and put individual segments.
 Change *atGet* to *charAt* for consistency. *atGet* now returns segment.
 * *name* property deprecated, replaced by *isaStringBuilder* property.
+* Added *skip*, *skipRight*, *skipLeft* for adjusting indicies within a string that contain leading to trailing whitespace.

 ## LICENSE